 BRIGIT: We probably have a team of a hundred or a thousand.

-KIM: The more I do this work, the more I realise they’re just right there, working with us.
+KIM: The more I do this work, the more I realize they’re just right there, working with us.

 BRIGIT: I listen to quite a few entrepreneurial podcasts.
 Some are straight-up business strategy and I think, “OK, that’s great.” and then others I’m listening to are more integrated between using intuition in building a business, and those people have got it.
 We’re thinking of James Wedmore and Mind Your Business Podcast, he talks a lot about using his intuition now more in his business.
 He’s working less; he’s attracting more.
 I just think it’s this beautiful superpower that other people might belittle and put down mostly because they don’t understand it, but once you’ve got it and you get how it can work in the business, man!
 It’s amazing, it’s so abundant.